P00L/cloud-phoenix-kata/README.md

 # Solution

 ## Architecture

-Following the architecture overview
+Phoenix application will be containerized and exposed with ECS Fargate as orchestration engine with an Application Load Balancer to distribute the load.
+For the database layer instead of using plain MongoDB will be used DocumentDB, AWS managed service for running MongoDB.
+Logs will be shipped to AWS CloudWatch.

+Docker images will be manged by AWS managed docker registry ECR

 ![Architecture](images/architecture.png)

-Following the Release change pipelie architecture overview
+Following the Release change pipeline architecture overview

 ![Deployment](images/deploymet.png)